Pan Cancer

 Series A in 2014

 EnCare Biotech B.V. is a biopharmaceutical company based in Utrecht, the Netherlands, established in 2014.
-The company specializes in the development of therapeutic monoclonal antibodies, particularly focusing on its Fibronectin-EDA monoclonal antibody aimed at preventing chronic heart failure following acute myocardial infarction.
-EnCare's approach integrates a solid scientific foundation with expertise in manufacturing, regulatory affairs, and clinical development, supported by a network of specialists in these fields.
-The management team has extensive experience in business development and has successfully executed partnerships across the industry.
-EnCare operates with a lean business model, maintaining in-house control over key functions while outsourcing operational activities to top-tier external providers.
-This structure allows EnCare to focus on delivering innovative therapies that enhance patient outcomes in heart failure prevention.
+It specializes in the development of therapeutic monoclonal antibodies, specifically targeting the EDA fragment of fibronectin, to prevent chronic heart failure following acute myocardial infarction.
+The company’s lead product focuses on providing innovative therapies to help healthcare professionals mitigate the risks of heart failure in patients.
+EnCare Biotech leverages a strong scientific foundation, collaborating with academic institutions and experts in various fields, including manufacturing, regulatory affairs, and clinical development.
+The management team possesses extensive experience in business development and finance, enabling the company to establish valuable partnerships and navigate complex regulatory environments.
+EnCare operates under a lean business model, maintaining core functions in-house while outsourcing operational activities to top-tier external providers, ensuring high standards of quality and efficiency in its development processes.

 FABPulous